CassieMarie0728/my-awesomeness/README.md

 - [Hax4us/apktool](https://github.com/Hax4us/apktool) - This apktool is specially compiled for termux..
 - [ImKKingshuk/pkgDroid](https://github.com/ImKKingshuk/pkgDroid) - pkgDroid is a versatile and lightweight command-line tool crafted for comprehensive Android APK manipulation.
 Packed with advanced functionalities, pkgDroid goes beyond the basics to offer a robust toolkit for APK modding, cracking, extreme modification, and reverse engineering.
 Dive into the depths of Android app internals with pkgDroid.
 - [Josee9988/project-template](https://github.com/Josee9988/project-template) - An awesome 𝗚𝗶𝘁𝗵𝘂𝗯 𝗧𝗲𝗺𝗽𝗹𝗮𝘁𝗲 for any project!🚀 Quickstart your projects and get control over your community.🔥 It includes 𝐢𝐬𝐬𝐮𝐞 𝐭𝐞𝐦𝐩𝐥𝐚𝐭𝐞𝐬, 𝐥𝐚𝐛𝐞𝐥𝐬, 𝐩𝐞𝐫𝐬𝐨𝐧𝐚𝐥𝐢𝐳𝐞𝐝 𝐫𝐞𝐚𝐝𝐦𝐞, 𝐆𝐢𝐭𝐡𝐮𝐛 𝐛𝐨𝐭𝐬, and much more!! 🤩
+- [PsProsen-Dev/OpenClaw-On-Android](https://github.com/PsProsen-Dev/OpenClaw-On-Android) - 🦞 Turn any Android phone into a 24/7 AI server — one command, zero hassle.
+No proot, no Ubuntu, pure Termux.
 - [RoelN/SansBullshitSans](https://github.com/RoelN/SansBullshitSans) - Source for the Sans Bullshit Sans font
 - [SirManishKumar/MNSAllTools](https://github.com/SirManishKumar/MNSAllTools) - A collection of 350+ hacking tools you can install into termux for hacking, Pentesting, Mapping and more.
 In this tool you will get a total of 350+ hacking tools for you to install into termux/kali/windows/ubuntu, suitable for pentesters, bug hunting, exploitation, mapping, etc. You can install these tools by just typing the number it falls under.
 - [TartanLlama/actions-eleventy](https://github.com/TartanLlama/actions-eleventy) - GitHub Action for generating a static website with Eleventy